trchopan/cardano-node/doc/getting-started/understanding-config-files.md

 Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay node should talk to other relay nodes in the network.
 Go to our telegram channel to find out IP addresses and ports of peers.

+You __can__ tell the node that the topology configuration file changed by sending a SIGHUP signal to the `cardano-node` process, e.g. `pkill -HUP cardano-node`.
+After receiving the signal, `cardano-node` will re-read the file and restart all dns resolution.

 #### The genesis.json file

 The genesis file is generated with the `cardano-cli` by reading a `genesis.spec.json` file, which is out of scope for this document.